 GPS can be very helpful, but be sure to keep street-level maps of your region and learn the routes of travel without reliance upon GPS.

-Get into the habit of keeping a mostly full gas tank all of the time (e.g. don’t let it go below half a tank).
-Once you’ve established that habit, then your range should be decent enough to give you an advantage over others who may be less than half a tank (or worse).
+Get into the habit of maintaining a mostly full gas tank (don’t let it go below half a tank).
+Once you’ve established that habit your vehicle will always have a decent range (miles down the road) in the event of a sudden bug out.
 Most vehicles can make it 300 – 400 miles on a full tank, or more – depending.
+For example my truck’s range is 680 miles on a full tank of diesel…

 Don’t forget to keep a 72-hour emergency kit in the vehicle too…